Recommended Textbooks: Exploring Microsoft Office 2016, Comprehensive Editions for Excel, Access, Word, and PowerPoint

 Must be purchased as part of one of the below bundles.

-The course textbooks and MyITLab are available in two bundle options.
-Unless you specifically want print copies of the textbooks, you should purchase the Electronic Bundle.
+MyLab IT and the course textbooks must be purchased as part of a bundle.
+Unless you specifically want print copies of the textbooks, you should buy the Electronic Bundle.

 Available online from Pearson: $120.00

-Purchasing from Pearson automatically provides access to MyITLab and the eTexts.
-The version sold at the bookstores is an access card for MyITLab and the eTexts.
+Purchasing from Pearson automatically provides access to MyLab IT and the eTexts.
+The version sold at the bookstores is an access card for MyLab IT and the eTexts.

-MyITLab is required and must be purchased new for each student.
-MyITLab and eText access are valid for 12 months.
+MyLab IT is required and must be purchased new for each student.
+MyLab IT and eText access are valid for 12 months.

 These versions include Word, Excel, Access, and PowerPoint.